seL4/microkit/docs/manual.md

 The other component of Microkit that is platform dependent is the loader itself.
 The loader will attempt to access the UART for debug output which requires a basic `putc` implementation.
 The UART device used in the loader should be the same as what is used for the seL4 kernel debug output.

+It should be noted that on RISC-V platforms, the SBI will be used for `putc` so no porting is necessary.

 Once you have patched the loader and the SDK build script, there should be no other changes required to have a working platform port.
 It is a good idea at this point to boot a hello world system to confirm the port is working.